susanev/uw-stars-cse/142/exams/final/final-cheat-sheet.md

 # Final Cheat Sheet

-_You will be provided a cheat sheet with the information below on your midterm.
+_You will be provided a cheat sheet with the information below on your final.
 If you are interested in the actual format of the document, check out [last year's version](https://courses.cs.washington.edu/courses/cse142/15au/handouts/22.html)._

 ### Construction Examples